UKCloud/documentation/articles/managed-operations/man-faq-patching.md

 >
 > * Customers are advised to use ***Device Groups F to J*** to apply patches on VMs within their production environments on the basis that no issues ave been identified in their non-production environments.

+### Does my server/virtual machine need to be powered-on for the patching service to run?

+In order for the patching service to operate correctly VMs must be in a powered-on and available state throughout the patching schedule selected by the customer.
+Unfortunately the patching service is currently unable to change the power state of any server or virtual machine ahead of the selected patching schedule.
+Any server/VM in a powered-off state during the selected patching schedule will not be scanned for missing patches or have missing patches applied.

 ### How do I recover from applying a patch that may have had an adverse effect on my environment?

 Before applying patches within a production environment, it is the customer's responsibility to test those patches in a representative non-production environment to detect any potential adverse impact within the production environment.